rheamall/Northwind-Traders-SQL-Analysis/README.md

 3. Out of all the shippers, **United Package** is the slowest, taking the most amount to time for delivery, and is also the most costly on average.
 Since they handle the bulk of orders, it might be worth negotiating better shipping contracts with them to significantly reduce costs.
 Additionally, **Speedy Express** has the lowest shipping costs per order.
 If expediting deliveries with Speedy Express can further improve order fulfillment without significantly increasing costs, shifting more shipments to them might be a good idea because customer satisfaction is often affected by long wait times.

 # Conclusion

+Our analysis provided valuable insights.
+Key findings highlighted growth opportunities for underperforming employees, risk mitigation strategies for supplier dependencies and operational improvements for logistics and order fulfillment.

+By leveraging these insights, Northwind Traders can implement data-driven strategies to boost revenue, improve supplier partnerships, enhance customer retention and improve operations.
+Future work could involve integrating predictive analytics to forecast sales trends and optimize inventory management further.